ShZil/network-utilities/Scanner/README.md

 This is to see if I can design such a system, or if I should design such a system, for the `★ Recommended Scan` feature.

+[11:04] Update on that.
+I have a system that takes in a hard-coded graph of scans, creates a static probabilities list, and renders the graph with matplotlib.
+The rendering allows me to see all the labels, the connection strengths (as colours), and the probability of each node (as colours).
+TODO: I'll add normalisation for the `probabilities: list[float]`, and add an ability to choose (randomly) and update probabilities.